nwillc/gorelease/README.md

 ## Your Code License

-The test in this file will be used as a comment for the `version.go` files generated.
+This file is optional, if present the text in this file will be used as a comment for the `version.go` files generated.

 ## Your Version Go File